 As a way to set up the protagonist of a fairly serious (if undeniably playful) mystery-thriller, this obviously sounds a tad juvenile, but it’s clearly meant to reflect Sam’s—and, considering how much of the film sneakily mocks it, Hollywood’s—own shallow, adolescent view of the world.
 It’s no coincidence that through his perspective, some of the women he runs into (or dreams about) literally bark like dogs, or that one of the sinister forces he later finds himself up against is Owl’s Kiss; a fully nude woman (with an owl mask, of course) who sneaks into houses and seduces their occupants, only to bloodily murder them in their sleep, but I’m getting far too ahead of myself.

 Now, although my expectations for Under the Silver Lake were certainly quite high, one thing leaving me a little skeptical was the inclusion of [POSSIBLE MILD SPOILERS] powerful, Illuminati-esque secret societies as part of the danger Sam runs into.
 Don’t get me wrong here; the concept of such organizations and/or people pulling all the strings certainly sounds intriguing, but the way I’ve seen it used in most popular media (coughcoughcough theleftbehindseries coughcoughcough), coupled with real-life keyboard warriors aggressively exploiting the population’s fear of them for years now, seemingly left them impossible to tackle without my eyes winning Olympic Medals from rolling so hard.
 Mitchell’s thoughtful, self-aware, and genuinely unnerving way of exploring these groups—and, thus, steering well clear of such hamminess—proved me wrong.
-[END SPOILERS] There may only be a few horror-ish sequences in the entire film, but they’re very hard to shake.
+[END SPOILERS] There may only be a few horror-ish sequences here and there, but they’re very hard to shake.

 In other words, Under the Silver Lake may take shots at Hollywoodian stories of its type, but somehow never forgets to have a compelling story of its own.
-Some of the other criticisms leavened against it, however, zero in on how overwhelming, yet frustratingly cryptic the plot can be—not very far off from how I felt about Denis Villeneuve’s Enemy (another neo-noir revolving around sexually frustrated men, albeit a far more hazy and muted one) on my first watch.
+Some of the other criticisms leavened against it, however, zero in on how overwhelming, yet frustratingly cryptic the plot can be—not very far off from how I felt about Denis Villeneuve’s Enemy (another neo-noir revolving around sexually frustrated men, albeit a much more confusing one) on my first watch.
 Whereas that film was often slow and murky, Lake is zippy, witty, and—despite how vulgar and brutal it doesn’t take long to become—effortlessly melts in your mouth like chocolate.

 Both the cinematographer (Michael Gioulakis) and composer (Disasterpiece) from Mitchell’s previous film, the low-budget ‘80s-horror homage It Follows, return here, and the former’s hypnotically vibrant atmosphere seamlessly pairs with the latter’s jazzy creepiness to complement the tense, escalating surrealism.
 Not a single moment arrived in which I wasn’t trying not to blink in fear of missing another deceptively candy-colored layer being peeled off, or happily finding myself way off-base in what I expected to happen; in other words, the willful opaqueness with which certain things are presented never left me starved for more.
 In fact, even while typing these words, I’m still eager to piece apart every single clue, symbol, and subliminal message (yes, you read that right) spotted—or not yet spotted—in the film’s dark, watery depths.